rosemaryhanson/HansonHauntedTest2/README.md

 Bea, somehow, has made this object different.
 <param ve-image
        label="A framed photograph of Bea in which the photograph has been edited to include a halo, a motif from religious art used to denote sainthood.
-This saintlty photograph posed with the earring is meant to evoke small home shrines to Catholic Saints seen during the childhood of the author." description="Photograph was photographed on a smartphone from the original, owned by Bea's cousins, Bill and Marge Richie.
+This saintly photograph posed with the earring is meant to evoke small home shrines to Catholic Saints seen during the childhood of the author." description="Photograph was photographed on a smartphone from the original, owned by Bea's cousins, Bill and Marge Richie.
 The .jpeg file was then digitally edited in the photoediting software GIMP 2.10.22.
 Images of the frame and earring were taken by a smartphone camera from a Motorolla G8 Power and then edited into the image. " license="public domain"
        url="https://github.com/rosemaryhanson/HansonHauntedTest2/blob/main/StPhotowithEarring.png?raw=true">